testcontainers/workshop-go/step-8-adding-integration-tests.md

 ok      github.com/testcontainers/workshop-go/internal/ratings  0.915s
 ```

-_NOTE: if you experiment longer test execution times it could caused by the need of pulling the images from the registry._
+_NOTE: if we experiment longer test execution times it could be caused by the need of pulling the images from the registry._

 ## Integration tests for the Streaming queue